MustardPenguin/vet-appointment-system/README.md

 It is built following an event-driven microservice architecture using typical patterns for resilient and scalable microservices, such as DDD, clean and hexagonal architecture, CQRS pattern, Saga pattern, outbox pattern, and CDC.

-The purpose of this project is purely for educational purposes to learn how to develop microservices and maintaining consistency between them using popular technologies and design principles.
+The purpose of this project is purely for educational purposes to learn how to develop distributed microservices and maintaining consistency between them using popular technologies and design principles.

 <h2>To run locally</h2>